Adam Beckman

-Adam Beckman (born May 10, 2001) is a Canadian professional ice hockey forward for the Bridgeport Islanders of the American Hockey League (AHL) while under contract to the New York Islanders of the National Hockey League (NHL).
+Adam Beckman (born May 10, 2001) is a Canadian professional ice hockey forward for the Colorado Eagles of the American Hockey League (AHL) while under contract to the Colorado Avalanche of the National Hockey League (NHL).
 He was drafted by the Minnesota Wild in the third round, 75th overall, of the 2019 NHL entry draft and made his NHL debut in October 2021.

 Early life

 Beckman was born on May 10, 2001, in Saskatoon, Saskatchewan, to parents Janet and Dale.
 He is the youngest of three siblings, with an older brother and older sister.
 His sister Sydney also played ice hockey growing up, while his cousins Grace and Sophie are collegiate athletes for the Wisconsin Badgers.